lechgu/thor/README.md

 ### Node
 A physical or virtual computer equipped with AI-capable hardware and suitable for executing workloads.

 ### Drone
 A software agent running on a node that connects to Thor, reports node capabilities, and executes assigned work.

 ### Hive
-A Thor service instance that coordinates drones, scheduling, and job execution.
+A Thor service instance that coordinates Drones, scheduling, and job execution.

 ### Tenant
 A logical isolation boundary representing an organization or user group that owns workloads, policies, and resource quotas.